openfun/richie/UPGRADE.md

 - scss themes variable for Modal 'close button' have been removed.
 It is now a cunningham button and can be customised using cunningham-tokens.
 - cunningham have been upgraded to 2.0.0, you can follow it's upgrade guide here: https://openfun.github.io/cunningham/?path=/docs/migrating-from-v1-to-v2--docs
+- Delete richie Button component now that we use cunningham Button component.

 ## 2.23.0 to 2.24.x